michaelstiefel/Project_DisasterResponsePipeline/README.md

 ### Usage

-a) To see how the machine learning classifier would classify
+To see how the machine learning classifier would classify a message, type the message in the web app input field.

+To see summary statistics for the training data, have a look at the plotly visualisations below.